allegroai/clearml-docs/docs/clearml_data/data_management_examples/data_man_simple.md

 :::note
-After creating a dataset, we don't have to specify its ID when running commands, such as *add*, *remove* or *list*
+After creating a dataset, its ID doesn't need to be specified when running commands, such as `add`, `remove`, or `list`
 :::

 3. Close the dataset - this command uploads the files.
 By default, the files are uploaded to the file server, but